Living Ayurveda Internship and Programs at Banyan Farm

 While incredibly rewarding, this work is demanding.
 Interns must be in good physical condition and prepared to work in all weather conditions, rain or shine.

-Farm tasks include: seeding, weeding, harvesting, compost making, washing plant material, apothecary and dry room maintenance, and general grounds keeping.
+Farm tasks include: seeding, weeding, harvesting, compost making, washing, drying, and processing plant material (including seeds), apothecary and dry room maintenance, and general grounds keeping.
+Land tending is not just physical work, but the nurturing of right relationship with the surrounding environment.

 In the Classroom